 These warnings are delivered by activating civil-defense warning sirens and weather-radio alert messages, by notifying the news media, and by talking with local emergency planners, police and fire agencies.
-Although the warnings are the most useful because of the details about what, where, and when (Fig 14.77), they are also the shortest term forecasts, giving people only a few minutes to seek shelter.
-The safest tornado and outflow wind shelters are underground in a basement or a ditch, or in a specially designed reinforced-concrete aboveground safe room.
+Although the warnings are the most useful because of the details about what, where, and when severe weather will occur or is occurring (Fig 14.77), they are also the shortest term forecasts, giving people only a few minutes to seek shelter.
+The safest tornado and outflow wind shelters are under- ground in a basement or a ditch, or in a specially designed reinforced-concrete above-ground safe room.